 The Closed Loop Fund

 The Closed Loop Fund invests in recycling efforts nationwide.
 Focusing on communities down to the individual level, this organization is making large strides in strengthening the country's recycling infrastructure.
 The Closed Loop Fund was started by Walmart to bring together other companies to find solutions towards more sustainable recycling systems.
-Their goal of $100 million in investments towards recycling infrastructure throughout the United States will provide low-interest loans to communities and businesses to support recycling efforts.
+The Closed Loop Fund is providing low-interest loans to communities and businesses to support recycling efforts as they strive toward their goal of investing $100 million in recycling infrastructure throughout the United States.

 Keep America Beautiful